vinitS101/knn/README.md

 This program will then be used to test and compare the performance of the Hadoop Framework for different physical variables.

+Use: "hadoop fs -cat /poker/output/out_*/part-r-00000 > TheCombinedResultOfTheJob.txt" to combine the results of the MR jobs into one txt file for further usage.